corescript-lang/docs/README.md

 # The Official Corescript Documentation
-"*Corescript is a bare-bones minimalist computer language designed
+"*Corescript is a bare-bones computer language designed
-to be a jump-start for people getting into computer programming.*"
+to be a jump-start for people getting into computer programming, a
+great prototyping tool, and a learning experience implementing
+the language itself.*"

-Corescript is not a production language.
+Corescript is not a flexible production language.
 It is a learning and
 prototyping tool.
-You can write advanced things in Corescript by
-pushing it to it's limits, and we encourage you to do so, but not seriously.
+It is not meant for advanced projects.
+Instead, it is
+designed for simplicity and minimalism.

 Now that we have that out of the way, welcome to the official
-Corescript documentation.
+Corescript programming guide.

 ## Hello World Example
 To start off, let's look at something very simple.